MichaelFitzurka/IoT-DemoJam_SmartGateway/README.md

 ##Notes:
 Check out the other 2 read me's:
-A great overview of the project from Patrick Steiner [here](https://github.com/MichaelFitzurka/IoT-DemoJam_SmartGateway/blob/master/Readme.adoc)
+A great overview of the project from Patrick Steiner [here](https://github.com/MichaelFitzurka/IoT-DemoJam_SmartGateway/blob/master/Original-Readme.adoc)
-And a from scratch install instruction set for the Raspberry Pi [here](https://github.com/MichaelFitzurka/IoT-DemoJam_SmartGateway/blob/master/README-Raspberry_Pi.md)
+And a "from scratch" install instruction set for the Raspberry Pi [here](https://github.com/MichaelFitzurka/IoT-DemoJam_SmartGateway/blob/master/README-Raspberry_Pi.md)